 There is also the false sense of success people allow social media to give to them.
 I have 5,000 followers, so I must be a hit, right? (this does not apply to public figures), or I got 3,000 likes on the photo I posted an hour ago so I must be loved, right?
 Wrong!
 Social media success does not always equal real-life success and the people who honestly, genuinely care about you are people you share your life with in real life.
 We gain all this popularity on social media and still wonder why we feel lonely and empty.

 We all run the risk of getting caught in this web of discontent, greed, envy, and vanity if we don’t unplug from time to time.
 I actually think it’s healthy to fast from social media occasionally (if it’s not something we need for our real-life jobs, that is).

 I want to close with this word of appeal to social media influencers; could you kindly do us a favor and post things that genuinely inspire and not things that incite us or feed our greed?
 To whom much is given, much is expected.

 How has social media affected you?
 Do share your experiences in the comments section below, and remember to like, share and subscribe, never to miss an update.

-Don’t stop here; click this link to explore more on our Social Issues page.
+Don’t stop here; click this link to explore more on our Wisdom Weekly page.

 About The Author: Jacqueline is a lawyer as well as a PR professional.
 She is also mom, to two energetic soldiers who constantly keep her on her toes, until they fall asleep.
 In her spare time, she loves to sing and is also an aspiring writer.
 Connect with her on Instagram with @zeerrific1.